Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Numerical Results

-The realized throughput for each LA scheme is illustrated in Fig.~\ref{fig:awgn_channel_tput}.
-The link throughput for OLLA with a relatively small step size of $0.1$ dB (solid cyan curve) increases slowly.
-In contrast, OLLA with a larger step size of $1.0$ dB (dashed cyan curve) ramps up the throughput faster in the initial few time intervals.
-However, the smaller step size allows OLLA to improve the link throughput for later time intervals.
-Further, the throughput performance with a small step size is more stable.
-Compared to OLLA, UTS (dashed green curve) has poor performance for approximately the first $15$ time intervals, where the UTS link throughput is zero.
-The reason for this behavious is that UTS initially assigns identical ACK probability distributions to each MCS.
-UTS hence predicts high expected throughput for the aggressive MCSs.
-These MCSs inevitably fail owing to the low channel SINR, which results in a zero throughput.
-UTS probes each MCS sequentially until it obtains the optimal throughput-maximizing SINR after $~20$ time intervals.
+The realized throughput for each link adaptation scheme is illustrated in Fig.~\ref{fig:awgn_channel_tput}, where the throughput in each step is averaged over $N$ independent experiments.
+The average throughput for OLLA (solid blue curve) increases from the initial value and settles around a stable-state value after a few tens of transmissions.
+Compared to OLLA, UTS (solid orange curve) has poor performance for approximately the first $20$ time intervals, where the UTS link throughput is close to zero.
+The reason for this behaviour is that UTS initially assigns identical ACK probability distributions to each MCS.
+UTS hence predicts high expected throughput for the more aggressive MCSs.
+These MCSs inevitably fail owing to the given channel state, which results in a zero throughput.
+Subsequently, UTS probes each MCS sequentially until it obtains the optimal throughput-maximizing SINR after $~20$ time intervals.
 UTS subsequently maintains the optimal link throughput for rest of the time intervals.
-LTSLA (solid red curve) outperforms each of the competing techniques in terms of the link throughput.
-LTSLA converges quickly to the optimal throughput and maintains a stable throughput.
-For the later time intervals, LTSLA is observed to achieve a slightly smaller throughput than UTS.
-This is because LTSLA performance is fundamentally constrained by the discretization of the OLM lookup table, which quantizes the MCS ACK probabilities.
-In contrast, UTS is able to learn the MCS probabilities with high accuracy from the observed HARQ outcomes.
-The OLM model can be improved to overcome this performance gap, for example by using data-driven OLM~\cite{saxena2018deep}.
+The MTS algorithm (solid green curve) achieves an overall poorer performance than UTS, but outperforms OLLA in the latter half of the experiment.
+The proposed LTS (solid red curve) outperforms each of the competing techniques in terms of the link throughput.
+LTS converges quickly to the optimal throughput and maintains a stable performance subsquently.
+For the later time intervals, LTS is observed to achieve a slightly smaller throughput than UTS.
+This is because LTS performance is fundamentally constrained by the discretization of the OLM lookup table, which quantizes the MCS ACK probabilities.
+The OLM model can be improved to overcome this performance gap, for example by using data-driven OLMs~\cite{saxena2018deep}.